 - Secondary contact (general contact person, include phone number and email address)

 - Australian fire and ISR gross written premium for the previous financial year.

-Once this is received, ARPC will complete the schedule and forward two signed copies of the reinsurance agreement to you for your review, with one to be counter signed and returned.
+Once this is received, ARPC will complete the schedule and respond with a signed copy of the reinsurance agreement for your review, to be counter signed and returned.

 The reinsurance agreement requires clients to submit the following information:

 - annual fire and ISR gross written premium returns (both ARPC eligible and ineligible);